 Finally, let’s look at the Science Honors Scholarship.
 This one was quite the ordeal.
 First, science majors with high GPAs and test scores were invited to apply for a chance to attend an event called Science Honors Weekend.
 A board would then select about 35 applicants and pay for their travel and lodging for the event.
 The weekend consisted of learning all about the science program at the college, concluding with interviews for a $4,000 scholarship.
 Now, it was a miracle that I was even chosen to attend the weekend, but at that point I really felt like I had the potential to be one of the select few receiving this scholarship… Even though I wasn’t terribly experienced with being interviewed.
 Here are my tips for interview-based scholarships:

-- Make yourself memorable by including personal information when answering questions – not personal information as in your credit card number; personal information like how you always played make-believe as a doctor as a kid, or how your favorite uncle went to the school and just adored it.
+- Make yourself memorable by including personal information when answering questions – not like your deepest darkest secrets, but personal information like how you always played make-believe as a doctor as a kid, or how your favorite uncle went to the school and just adored it.
 Get the idea?

 - Try to relate to the interviewer on some level.
 For example, one of my interviewers grew up in Texas like me and we were able to bond over that.